Use DBCP connection pool to connect to OceanBase Cloud

 Provide a method for updating data in the database that meets specific conditions.
 It accepts a connection object as a parameter and executes the SQL statement for updating data using a precompiled statement.
 The steps are as follows:

-updateDataSqlto store the SQL statement for updating data. - Use the
+2. Define a string variable updateDataSql to store the SQL statement for updating data.

 Code: